PowerBiDevCamp/AppOwnsDataMultiTenant/Docs/Readme.md

 itself and its underlying Azure AD application are known to Azure AD, Azure AD doesn't know anything about service principal profiles.
-Instead, service principal profiles are created by the Power BI Service and they only exist within the context Power BI Service subsystem which controls security and authorization.
+Instead, service principal profiles are created by the Power BI Service and they only exist within the context of the Power BI Service subsystem which controls security and authorization.

 There will always be a parent-child relationship between a service principal and the service principal profiles it creates.
 A service